 Once there, he pressed her against the thick boards of the store, his hand covering her mouth and his bulk protecting her from any bullets, and cocked his head to listen for danger.

-For a long moment, all he heard was his gelding snuffing at the dust in the alley, and her frantic breathing.
+For a long moment, all he heard was his gelding snuffing at the dust in the alley and the woman’s frantic breathing.

 And for a moment after that, all he heard was her breathing, as he became very aware he was, at that moment, alone with a woman he’d always…admired.

-“Miss Regina,” he all-but-growled from under his bandanna.
+“Miss Regina,” he all but growled from under the bandana which concealed his identity.
 “What in the hell are you doing out at night?
-Didn’t your Daddy tell you to stay put?”
+Didn’t your daddy tell you to stay put?”

 It was too dark to see her blue eyes narrow at him, but it was easy to imagine, especially with the way she bristled.
-And oh yeah, he felt her bristle.
-He was pinning her to the wall with his shoulders and hips and all the rest of him—he felt her, alright.
-She sucked a breath in though her nose, straightened her shoulders, and he felt her legs shift as if she wanted to kick him.
+And, oh yeah, he felt her bristle.
+He was pinning her to the wall with his shoulders and hips and all the rest of him; he felt her alright.
+She sucked air in though her nose, straightened her shoulders, and he felt her legs shift as if she wanted to kick him.